DanielJackson-Oslo/google-translate-more-gdpr-friendly/README.md

 You probably don't need this, as browser triggered translations are good enough for most use cases, but if you do - here it is!

+# Code walkthrough

+The code is in a usable state in the example.html file

 There are three elements to the code:

 1. A button that replaces itself with the Google Translate select box, and opens that select box when clicked